-- UTL-1 Wastewater Systems: Where, for either existing on-site sewage disposal system, a future change in the character of use is proposed in accordance with an activity allowed under the new AG zoning designation, the applicant will be required to do the following: Retain the services of a qualified professional to review the existing OWTS and the proposed use(s) and submit a report to the Department certifying that the existing OWTS may be expected to provide acceptable service for the proposed use or to specify any modifications, expansion replacement or treatment that would be needed for such certification to be possible. - All future new or replacement sewage disposal systems to be constructed on the project parcel, shall be designed by a qualified professional to serve the intended use.
-The system shall be designed under permit from the Amador County Environmental Health Department and said system shall comply with Chapter 14 of the Amador County Code and the On-site Wastewater Treatment System Regulations adopted pursuant to Code. - UTL-2 Well Water Quality and Well Service/Water Supply: There is also at least one well on the project parcel.
-This well was drilled under permit W03552 and received final inspection on March 12, 2009.
-A Domestic Water System Permit shall be obtained by the property owner should future uses, as allowed by the new zone result in the provision of water for human consumption1 to 15 or more connections or regular service of water to 25 or more people daily for at least 60 days out of the year.
-Even if the threshold of a public water system designation is not or can not met, a Cal-Code water system permit (a local permit) shall be obtained in the even project proponent constructs a catering on-premise kitchen as allowed under AG designation.
+UTL-1 Wastewater Systems: Where, for either existing on-site sewage disposal system, a future change in the character of use is proposed in accordance with an activity allowed under the A designation for any of the proposed parcels, the applicant will be required to do the following: Retain the services of a qualified professional to review the existing OWTS and the proposed use(s) and submit a report to the Department certifying that the existing OWTS may be expected to provide acceptable service for the proposed use or to specify any modifications, expansion replacement or treatment that would be needed for such certification to be possible.

+All future new or replacement sewage disposal systems to be constructed on the project parcel, shall be designed by a qualified professional to serve the intended use.
+The system shall be designed under permit from the Amador County Environmental Health Department and said system shall comply with Chapter 14 of the Amador County Code and the On-site Wastewater Treatment System Regulations adopted pursuant to Code.

+UTL-2 Water Service: Prior to recordation of a final map the subdivider shall demonstrate that the yield of at least two (2) wells within the project boundary (one for each proposed parcel) meet the production requirements of Section 14.06.055, Amador County Code.